 All Policies and State Regulations

-The above policies are not an all-inclusive list of policies, and children, family members, authorized agents and parents are bound by state regulations and all other company policies, which may be modified at any time, without notice.
+The above policies are not an all-inclusive list of policies, and children, family members, authorized agents, and parents are bound by state regulations and all other company policies, which may be modified at any time, without notice.
 The regulations of the state in which children attend may prevail over these policies when the state regulation is stricter.
-Continued enrollment constitutes acknowledgement of, and agreement to abide by, all Policies and state regulations.
-To file a complaint against BookTrails please contact Denver Division of Childcare at 1575 Sherman Street, 1st floor, Denver CO 80203 or call 303.866.5948.
+Continued enrollment constitutes acknowledgment of, and agreement to abide by, all Policies and state regulations.
+To file a complaint against BookTrails please contact the Denver Division of Childcare at 1575 Sherman Street, 1st floor, Denver CO 80203, or call 303.866.5948.